 The Bard M.Ed. in Environmental Education: Our Theory of Change

-The COVID-19 pandemic provided a powerful global lesson in ecological literacy: everything is connected to everything.
-Consider: Within a period of months, a virus that evolved over hundreds of thousands of years among wild creatures spread like wildfire from one person to another to communities across every city on the planet, sickening tens of millions, shuttering businesses, and leaving hundreds of millions without work and income.
+The fundamental lesson of ecological literacy is simple to state: everything is connected to everything.
+Consider the Covid Pandemic.
+Within a period of months, a virus that evolved over hundreds of thousands of years among wild creatures spread like wildfire from one person to another to communities across every city on the planet, sickening tens of millions, shuttering businesses, and leaving hundreds of millions without work and income.
 People made tremendous sacrifices to protect their loved ones, co-workers, and communities.
 And a century of knowledge accumulation by evolutionary cell biologists, coupled with a vast interconnected global economic infrastructure, culminated in vaccines that are now coursing through the veins of over a billion people.
 The pandemic revealed how we are truly connected: from species ecology to human communities of commerce and care and science to the ecology of the human body.

 This is the bewildering world that K-12 students must learn to comprehend.
 And to love.
 Why love?
 Because nature in its complexity provides the support systems for life.
 With eight headed to ten billion people on the planet, those support systems are massively threatened.
 If children do not gain ecological literacy—and the love of nature that flows from it—then there will be no political will to change the rules now causing ecological breakdown.
 Just as critically, there will be no business inspiration to change the game now leading us-- unchanged-- down a deeply unsustainable path.
 Environmental education, sustainability education, is the beating heart of the Bard GPS’s Theory of Change.